-Significantly higher amounts of hydrogen need to be produced in the future, based on renewable electricity, for the new planned applications of hydrogen.
-In the interest of sustainable development, established structures and available location benefits should be used to establish a green hydrogen economy and efficiently implement the energy transformation.
-Northern Germany is ready to become a pioneer in the development of a green hydrogen economy.
-The area already sports a large supply of renewable energies, a high number of wind turbines, and further potential for solar and wind energy (on- and offshore).
+ready to become a pioneer in the development of a green hydrogen economy.
+The area already sports a large supply of renewable energies, a high number of wind turbines, and further potential for

-Cuxhaven has also picked up the subject of hydrogen, aiming to establish a hydrogen economy as a central component of developing a decarbonised economy.
-The Agentur für Wirtschaftsförderung commissioned Hydrogentle GmbH from Hamburg with drawing up a “Concept for the utilisation of hydrogen in Cuxhaven and the Elbe-Weser region” in 2018 to create a stable storage and utilisation basis for the hydrogen economy in Cuxhaven.
-The document is subject to continuous updates.
+commissioned Hydrogentle GmbH from Hamburg with drawing up a “Concept for the utilisation of hydrogen in Cuxhaven and the Elbe-Weser region” in 2018 to create a stable storage and utilisation

 In early 2020, the Agentur für Wirtschaftsförderung had Kongstein compile a supplementary position paper on the “Further development of the hydrogen strategy for Cuxhaven”.
-It examines the opportunities and risks of a future hydrogen economy in Cuxhaven more closely and defines specific projects.
+It examines the

 Since January 2023 the elaboration of the company cruh21 "Masterplan Hydrogen Cuxhaven" is available.
 You can get detailed information here: